gtk-rs/gtk4-rs/book/src/interface_builder.md

 To instantiate the widgets described by the `xml` files we use [`gtk::Builder`](../docs/gtk4/struct.Builder.html).
 All widgets that can be described that way can be found [here](../docs/gtk4/prelude/trait.BuildableExt.html#implementors-1)

 > Puh, yet another builder?
-Let us summarize what we have so far:
+Let's summarize what we have so far:
 > - [GNOME Builder](https://flathub.org/apps/details/org.gnome.Builder), an IDE used to create GNOME apps,
 > - [builder pattern](https://rust-unofficial.github.io/patterns/patterns/creational/builder.html), a design pattern used to create objects with many optional parameters and
 > - [`gtk::Builder`](../docs/gtk4/struct.Builder.html), the interface builder which creates widgets from `xml` files.